Lamiiine/MIPS-Assignment/README.md

 # MIPS-Assignment
-This Rrepository contains my approach to solving the problems related to **CS 231**, entitled:**Computer Organization and Assembly Language Programming.** taught @the American University in Cairo
+This Rrepository contains my approach to solving the problems related to **CS 231**, entitled:**Computer Organization and Assembly Language Programming** being taught @the American University in Cairo.